Main content

 Most amino acids, the building blocks of proteins, contain an asymmetric carbon.
 Below, you can see space-filling models of the two enantiomers of the amino acid alanine.
 Historically, enantiomers in biology were distinguished using the prefixes L and D, and biologists often still use this terminology for amino acids and sugars.
 However, in the wider world of chemistry, the D/L system has been replaced by another naming system, the R/S system, which is more precise and can be applied to all enantiomers.
 You can learn more about enantiomers and the R/S naming system in the organic chemistry section.

 The difference between a pair of enantiomers may seem very small.
 In some cases, though, two enantiomers may have very different biological effects.
-For example, the D form of the drug ethambutol is used to treat tuberculosis, while the L form actually causes blindness!start superscript, 1, end superscript Additionally, there are many cases where only one enantiomer is produced by the body or found in nature.
+For example, the D form of the drug ethambutol is used to treat tuberculosis, while the L form actually causes blindness!1 Additionally, there are many cases where only one enantiomer is produced by the body or found in nature.
 For example, typically only the L forms of amino acids are used to make proteins (although the D forms of amino acids are occasionally found in the cell walls of bacteria).
 Similarly, the D enantiomer of the sugar glucose is the main product of photosynthesis, while the L form is rarely seen in nature.

 Remember that all stereoisomers can be classified as either enantiomers or diastereomers.
 Diastereomers are any stereoisomers that are not enantiomers.
 One common example of a diastereomer is a cis-trans isomer.
 Cis-trans isomers can occur when atoms or functional groups are situated on either end of a rigid carbon-carbon bond, such as a double bond.
 In this case, restricted rotation about the double bond means that the atoms or groups attached to either end can exist in one of two possible configurations.
 If either carbon is attached to two of the same atoms or groups, then this won't matter; however, if both carbons are attached to two different atoms or functional groups, then two different arrangements are possible.